The number of primitive words of unbounded exponent in the language of an HD0L-system is finite: Introduction

-Recently, J. Bell and J. Shallit proved in \cite{BeSh21} the very same result, but for other language: a factorial language with sublinear factor complexity has finitely many primitive words that occur in any power.
-In particular for $k$-automatic words, they give an algorithm for explicit construction of such words.
+J. Bell and J. Shallit proved \cite{BeSh21} that a factorial language with sublinear factor complexity has finitely many primitive words occurring with unbounded exponent.
+In particular, for $k$-automatic words, they gave an algorithm for explicit construction of such words.
+This result has a non-empty overlap with our result: the factorial language of an HD0L-system can indeed have sublinear factor complexity, but it can also be larger; for D0L-systems, it follows from J.-J. Pansiot \cite{Pa84} that the factor complexity function can be quadratic, while for HD0L-systems, it follows from R. Deviatov \cite{deviatov}.

+The next section contains notation and definitions. \Cref{sec:L_G} contains results on the language of the underlying D0L-system, which are then used in \Cref{sec:L_H} to prove results on the language of the HD0L-system along with the main theorem. \Cref{sec:formalization} contains details on the above mentioned formalization of this result, along with the description of its benefits. \Cref{sec:final} concludes with an open question and a remark on the construction of an algorithm enumerating all primitive words of unbounded exponent.